openannotation/annotator/doc/api/app.rst

     components passed to the registry to their canonical names so they can be used by the rest of the application.

-    Runs the 'start' plugin hook.
+    Runs the 'start' module hook.

-    :returns: A promise, resolved when all plugin 'start' hooks have completed.
+    :returns: A promise, resolved when all module 'start' hooks have completed.
     :rtype: Promise

 ..  function:: annotator.App.prototype.destroy()

     Destroy the App.
-Unbinds all event handlers and runs the 'destroy' plugin hook.
+Unbinds all event handlers and runs the 'destroy' module hook.

     :returns: A promise, resolved when destroyed.